taunsquared/graphic-novel-thesis/ComicBookScript/2019-01-14_Script-Milestone1.md

 We zoom out to see before Asoka an enormous open space, lined with pipes and floor flooded with bilge water.
 On several large metal platforms, safely above the water level, is a pack of enormous, sleeping Beasts.

-## Diagram 4: Major Neurotransmitters
+## Diagram 4: The 4 Blood/Brain/CSF Barriers

-**"Information recovered from [magnetic storage tapes](https://www.bloomberg.com/news/articles/2018-10-17/the-future-of-the-cloud-depends-on-magnetic-tape) at [Iron Mountain](https://en.wikipedia.org/wiki/Iron_Mountain_(company)) Archeological Site 2097-011..."**
+**"Information recovered from [magnetic storage tapes](https://www.bloomberg.com/news/articles/2018-10-17/the-future-of-the-cloud-depends-on-magnetic-tape) at [Iron Mountain](https://en.wikipedia.org/wiki/Iron_Mountain_(company)) Archeological Site 2098-010..."**

 #### [Back to Table of Contents](https://github.com/taunsquared/graphic-novel-thesis/blob/master/ComicBookScript/2019-01-14_Script-Milestone1.md#table-of-contents)